Examples of surfaces with canonical maps of maximal degree: Introduction

-Note that both Theorem 0.2 and Corollary 0.5 are proved without relying on data from computer implementation or results from [CS].
-The need of such data is required only in getting the precise listing of possible surfaces in Proposition 0.4 and Table 1.
+The surface studied in \cite{Y1} has Picard number one, which is a deep result in automorphic forms from \cite{Ro}, \cite{BR}, and is used in \cite{Y1} to simplify the geometric arguments.
+For a general degree four \'etale cover of a fake projective plane, it is not clear whether the Picard number equals to one.
+Comparing to the result in \cite{Y1}, one technical improvement in the present article is to show that any surface as in Theorem \ref{iso} possesses a generically finite canonical map.
+Continuing from this, mobility of the canonical system is proved but in a different argument from \cite{Y1}.
+In fact, we can show that any degree four \'etale cover of a fake projective plane with $\Aut(X)=C_7:C_3$ has generically finite canonical map and at worst discrete base locus.
+To get rid of the finite number of base points, we need more detailed information about the canonical sections as given in \cite{Y1}, see in particular the corrigendum there.
+By analyzing carefully the method used in \cite{Y1}, we come up with new examples of surfaces with maximal canonical degree by considering new degree four Galois \'etale covers of the same fake projective plane $X$ used in \cite{Y1}.
+These new \'etale covers correspond to various $C_2\times C_2$ quotient groups of $H_1(X,\bZ)=C_2^4$.
+In such cases, we are able to write down relevant global sections explicitly with the help of Magma and finish the prove of base point freeness.
+This last step is where we have to restrict further the type of lattice $\Sigma$ associated to $M$.

-The surface studied in [Y2] has Picard number one, which is a deep result in automorphic forms from [R], [BR], and is used in [Y] to simplify the geometric arguments.
-For a general normal covering of a fake projective plane of degree four, it is not clear that the Picard number is equal to one.
-Comparing to the result in [Y2], the main improvement in the present article is to show that any surface as in Theorem 0.3 possesses a generically finite canonical map.
-Continuing from this, mobility of canonical system is proved but in a different argument from [Y2].
-In fact, we can show that any regular surface as a degree four \'etale covering of a fake projective plane with $\Aut(X)=C_7:C_3$ has generically finite canonical map with only isolated base points.
-Finally, along the same line of the argument of [Y2], we conclude base point freeness of the canonical map.
-This last step is where we have to restrict the type of lattice $\Sigma$ associated to $M$.
+To find which \'etale cover works for our scheme, as a first step we list all normal subgroups of index four in a lattice associated to a fake projective plane.
+All fake projective planes supporting such a subgroup are listed in the third column of Table 1 above.
+Now for each of the listed surfaces, we exhaust all possible normal subgroups of index four.
+The procedure of finding such a surface as well as verification of necessary conditions stated in Theorem \ref{iso} and Proposition \ref{all} is similar to that in \cite{Y1}.
+In \cite{Y1}, the choice of the $C_2\times C_2$ Galois \'etale cover is very specific and has to come from killing the $2$-torsion invariant line bundles under a Sylow $3$-subgroup of the automorphism group $C_7:C_3$.
+In this paper, we obtain more examples by overcoming this technical hurdle, namely, we consider all possible $C_2\times C_2$ Galois \'etale covers of the fake projective plane in \cite{Y1}.

-To find which \'etale cover works, as a first step we list all normal subgroups of index four in a lattice associated to a fake projective plane.
-All fake projective planes supporting such a subgroup was listed in the third column of Table 1 above.
-Now for each of surfaces listed, we exhaust all possible normal subgroups of index $4$.
-The procedure of finding such a surface as well as verification of necessary conditions stated in Theorem 0.2 and Proposition 0.4 is similar to that in [Y2].
-The same procedure is carried over for all cases listed in the third column of Table 1.
 The explicit computation is accomplished by using Magma.
-The main part of the paper is to show that each such surface as stated in Theorem 0.2 is a surface of maximal canonical degree.
+The proof of Theorem \ref{main} generalizes the argument of \cite{Y1}.